christophhagen/HealthDB/Readme.md

 ### Location data series

+Location samples are linked to workouts, and can be accessed if a workout was retrieved, see [Workouts](#workouts).

 Locations are grouped into data series, which can be selected based on a date range:

 ```swift